The Bourne Identity: From Zurich to Paris

 Costume Designer: Pierre-Yves Gayraud

-The Bourne Identity was the first installment of what became a very successful trilogy starring Matt Damon as amnesiac government assassin Jason Bourne.
-The source material was a 1975 book by Robert Ludlum that was also about an amnesiac government assassin named Jason Bourne.
+The Bourne Identity was the first installment of what became a very successful trilogy—and, ultimately, a moderately successful series—starring Matt Damon as an amnesiac government assassin named Jason Bourne… based on a 1980 novel by Robert Ludlum that, as it happens, was also about an amnesiac government assassin named Jason Bourne.